 Part 2: Submitting an Application Packet

 After the aforementioned requirements are completed, the speech-language pathologist then submits an Application Packet for approval to become a candidate for certification.
-This packet includes four components and are available on website:
+This packet includes the following components and are available on website:

 Component 1: Application and required fee (see Board Certified Specialist- Autism Application)